chinzistor/StreamerQnA/README/config.md

 - `%p` is the perios (AM or PM)
 Of course you can put any text in here.

+For changes to take effect, click the `Save and refresh` button.

 ### Bubble styling
 Same goes over here as in [queue styling](/README/config.md#queue-styling) but there's only one style: what is going to show up on your stream.
+For changes to take effect with the bubble, refresh the browser source.